Joe Vogel (basketball)

-Joseph Vogel (جو فوغل; born September 15, 1973) is an American-Lebanese basketball player.
+Joseph Vogel (جو فوغل; born September 15, 1973) is an American-Lebanese former basketball player.

-Vogel attended Colorado State.
-Upon graduation, he was drafted by the Seattle SuperSonics in the 1996 He played as a professional in Taiwan, Turkey, Japan, Saudi Arabia and on a number of Lebanese basketball teams, including Sagesse Beirut, Champville SC and Sporting Al Riyadi Beirut.
+Vogel attended Colorado State University.
+Upon graduation, he was drafted by the Seattle SuperSonics in 1996.
+He played as a professional in Taiwan, Turkey, Japan, Saudi Arabia and on a number of Lebanese basketball teams, including Sagesse Beirut, Champville SC and Sporting Al Riyadi Beirut.

 After his naturalization as a Lebanese citizen, he also became a member of the Lebanese national basketball team.
 At 6'11", he was Lebanon's starting center.
-The American-Lebanese basketball player currently plays for Hoops Club as a center.